NewThe 6-week AI Pilot · Fixed scope. Fixed price. £18k. 4 pilots per quarter. See how it works →

 Audit your incident response timeline

 Can your team detect, assess and report a cyber incident within 24 hours?
 If you have not tested this under realistic conditions, a tabletop exercise will show you exactly where the gaps are.
-We wrote about why this matters back in October – it is worth a re-read.

 Review your MSP contracts